eivindmoholdt/Master-Code/README.md

 * img_gen2: The generated image associated to (modified) caption2.
 * label: Class label whether the two captions are out-of-context with respect to the image (1=Out-of-Context, 0=Not-Out-of-Context ), from the COSMOS test dataset.

-#### Important!
-The COSMOS dataset is not public.
-If you want to test our approach with the main.py file using the COSMOS dataset captions, visit https://detecting-cheapfakes.github.io/ or fill out the form at https://docs.google.com/forms/d/e/1FAIpQLSf7rZ1-UX419nXqCp2NldekqVNJcS2W9A3jL7MTKhom41p0eg/viewform to get access.
-See the COSMOS github for more information.

 ### Requirements and pre-requisites:
 All the code in this project was written and run in Google Colab.
-We recommend running all the code in this project in Google Colab.
+We recommend running all the code in this project in Google Colab or similar.
 The Python files has been written to allow easy automatic testing of our model.
 To test parts of the code we have included the raw IPYNB files in '/Google' folder.